Spanish language in the United States: Hispanics as the largest minority in the United States

 The relatively recent but large influx of Spanish-speakers to the United States has increased the overall total of Spanish-speakers in the country.
 They form majorities and large minorities in many political districts, especially in California, Arizona, New Mexico and Texas (the U.S. states bordering Mexico), and also in South Florida.

 Mexicans first moved to the United States as refugees in the turmoil of the Mexican Revolution from 1910 to 1917, but many more emigrated later for economic reasons.
 The large majority of Mexicans are in the former Mexican-controlled areas in the Southwest.
 From 1942 to 1962, the Bracero program would provide for mass Mexican migration to the United States.

-At over 5 million, Puerto Ricans are easily the second largest Hispanic group.
-Of all major Hispanic groups, Puerto Ricans are the least likely to be proficient in Spanish, but millions of Puerto Rican Americans living in the U.S. mainland are fluent in Spanish.
+At over 5 million, Puerto Ricans are the second largest Spanish-speaking ethnicity.
+They are the least likely to be proficient in Spanish, but millions of Puerto Rican Americans living in the U.S. mainland are fluent in Spanish.
 Puerto Ricans are natural-born U.S. citizens, and many Puerto Ricans have migrated to New York City, Orlando, Philadelphia, and other areas of the Eastern United States, increasing the Spanish-speaking populations and in some areas being the majority of the Hispanophone population, especially in Central Florida.
 In Hawaii, where Puerto Rican farm laborers and Mexican ranchers have settled since the late 19th century, seven percent of the islands' people are either Hispanic or Hispanophone or both.

 The Cuban Revolution of 1959 created a community of Cuban exiles who opposed the Communist revolution, many of whom left for the United States.
 In 1963, the Ford Foundation established the first bilingual education program in the United States for the children of Cuban exiles in Miami-Dade County, Florida.
-The Immigration and Nationality Act of 1965 boosted immigration from Hispanic American countries, and in 1968, Congress passed the Bilingual Education Act.
+The Immigration and Nationality Act of 1965 boosted immigration from Hispanophone American countries, and in 1968, Congress passed the Bilingual Education Act.
 Most of these one million Cuban Americans settled in southern and central Florida, while other Cubans live in the Northeastern United States; most are fluent in Spanish.
 In the city of Miami today Spanish is the first language mostly due to Cuban immigration.
 Likewise, the Nicaraguan Revolution and subsequent Contra War created a migration of Nicaraguans fleeing the Sandinista government and civil war to the United States in the late 1980s.
 Most of these Nicaraguans migrated to Florida and California.

 SER-Niños Charter School, a K–8 bilingual public school in Houston, Texas.
 Bilingual education is popular in school districts with large numbers of Spanish-speakers.